HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 	end

 Unfortunately the algorithm is trivially `O(n^2)`.
 You can still refine it by caching some information instead of going directly to the database, or by improving the queries to only load the properties belonging to the same region.
-We implemented the above mentioned improvements and we run it on a development machine running on top of *Ruby2*, *ActiveRecord* and *MySql* database.
+We implemented the above mentioned improvements and we ran it on a development machine running on top of *Ruby2*, *ActiveRecord* and *MySql* database.
 In this scenario computing the recommendations for a single property takes around 17 seconds.
 This means that if we need to compute the recommendations for all the properties in London - 6000 properties in my development environment - it would take around 1.2 days.

 ### Exploiting parallelism <a name="sec-exploiting-parallelism"></a>

 In this section we will explain how to run the simple collaborative filtering algorithm described [previously](#sec-computing-recommendations) using the MapReduce paradigm.

 Using the Hadoop framework [\[8\]](#ref-8) it is possible to build MapReduce workflows using a variety of different languages.
-If you your task is specifically to run some well-known data mining algorithm in parallel, then there is a set of pre-build solution made for you and packaged in the Mahout library [\[9\]](#ref-9).
+If your task is specifically to run some well-known data mining algorithm in parallel, then there is a set of pre-built solutions made for you and packaged in the Mahout library [\[9\]](#ref-9).
 Mahout also includes some configurable collaborative filtering algorithm, however in order to have the highest degree of flexibility we decided to build our own.

 Translating an algorithm into a series of MapReduce steps is usually far from trivial.
 If you want to rely on a higher level of abstraction then the Pig scripting language [\[10\]](#ref-10) is an indispensable tool to master.
 A script written in Pig can be automatically translated into a series of MapReduce steps terribly simplifying the job of understanding and maintaining your workflow.